Budibase/website/content/blog/app-building/enterprise-app-ui-design.md

 Rather, design is purely functional.
 The goal is efficiency and effectiveness over anything else.

+Check out our ultimate guide to [app UI design](blog/app-building/app-ui-design) to learn more about UX priorities in different kinds of tools.

 ## Enterprise app design challenges

 From a design perspective, enterprise tools pose several unique challenges.
 Design teams must grapple with additional constraints, concerns, and pain points that are less common in smaller organizations.